mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 This motivation aligns with structural challenges faced by practitioners in schools and volunteer-supported settings regarding curriculum, financial sustainability, limits of sustained volunteer activities, - however change is possible, this research provides a possible avenue.

-**Addressing issues of motivation in existing research** There is another gaps conceptually in a clarity in terms of what we are undertaking (CGD&P) for, i.e. the motivation, what we are developing.
+**Addressing issues of motivation in existing research**

+There is another gaps conceptually in a clarity in terms of what we are undertaking (CGD&P) for, i.e. the motivation, what we are developing.

 Given my particular interest in empowerment within technology education, one promising concept within relevant research is that of  fluency in constructionst reseach on digital making.

-THIS NEEDS TO BE EXPLORED BEFORE AND REFERENCED BACK. focus it is described in broad strokes as technical fluency [@papert_technological_1995], digital fluency [@resnick_scratch_2009] or computational fluency [@resnick_computational_2018].

-In this chapter I have agued that while innovative  Papert's constructionism lack theoretical foundations, a deficit which can be addressed by integrating the motivations and design heuristics with  more contemporary socio-cultural concepts.
+In this chapter I have agued that while innovative  Papert's constructionism lack theoretical foundations, a deficit which can be addressed by integrating the motivations, in particular that of varied concepts of fluency [@papert_technological_1995; @resnick_computational_2018; @kafai201221] and design heuristics [@resnick_reflections_2005] with more contemporary socio-cultural concepts.

-In particular the lens of agency.
-My final research questions involves the development of agency.
-This focus guides both the way in which I review current research on game making pedagogies, and how I describe current responses to current limits to the potential of game making in the final part of the chapter.
+This research locates particular potential in the use of is a socio cultural intepreational of agency.
+In RQ3 and tackled in more detail in Chapter 3.

 The next section addresses gaps specific to CGD&P

 <!-- The latest iteration compuational fluency, is described in broad strokes as both technical competency and an ability to for self-expression within digital code mediums [@resnick_computational_2018].